paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-049-miscellaneous-prohibitions-and-penalties.md

 (1) the creditor rolls over, renews, repays, refinances, or consolidates any consumer credit extended to the borrower by the same creditor with the proceeds of other credit extended to the same covered member or a dependent;

-(2) the borrower is required to waive the borrower’s right to legal recourse under any otherwise applicable provision of State or Federal law, including any provision of the Servicemembers Civil Relief Act;
+(2) the borrower is required to waive the borrower’s right to legal recourse under any otherwise applicable provision of State or Federal law, including any provision of the Servicemembers Civil Relief Act ([50 U.S.C.
+3901](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section3901&num=0&edition=prelim) et seq.);

 (3) the creditor requires the borrower to submit to arbitration or imposes onerous legal notice provisions in the case of a dispute;